-- 22.1 ARIA may exercise its rights set out in clause 22.2 if any of the following events occur: - (a) you fail to comply with any of your obligations under clauses 2.2, 7.2, 9.1, 11, 12, 13, 15.5 or 25, or commit a material breach of any other term of the Grant Agreement in the reasonable opinion of ARIA; - (b) you do not commence the Project Activities within 30 days after the Commencement Date unless an extension is agreed with ARIA; - (c) you fail to improve the performance of the Project Activities, notwithstanding your having undertaken the remedial activity agreed with ARIA in the remedial plan under clause 6.2(d);

-- (d) you or the researchers involved in the Project Activities obtain any funding from a Third Party that, in the opinion of ARIA, undertakes activities that are likely to bring the reputation of the Project Activities or ARIA into disrepute; - (e) you provide ARIA with any materially misleading or inaccurate information in your grant application or in subsequent related correspondence; - (f) you commit a Prohibited Act or fail to report a Prohibited Act to ARIA, whether committed by you or a Third Party, immediately upon becoming aware of it; - (g) you are subject to an Insolvency Event; - (h) the Grant or any part of it is held by a court or competent authority to be a prohibited subsidy under the Subsidy Control Act 2022 or an illegal state aid; - (i) you undergo a Change of Control which will, in the reasonable opinion of ARIA: - be materially detrimental to, or result in fundamental changes to, the Project Activities; - (ii) result in your being unable to receive the Grant; and/or - (iii) raises national security concerns.
+- 22.1 ARIA may exercise its rights set out in clause 22.2 if any of the following events occur: - (a) you fail to comply with any of your obligations under clauses 2.2, 7.2, 9.1, 11, 12, 13, 15.5 or 25, or commit a material breach of any other term of the Grant Agreement in the reasonable opinion of ARIA; - (b) you do not commence the Project Activities within 30 days after the Commencement Date unless an extension is agreed with ARIA; - (c) you fail to improve the performance of the Project Activities, notwithstanding your having undertaken the remedial activity agreed with ARIA in the remedial plan under clause 6.2(d); - (d) not used. - (e) you provide ARIA with any materially misleading or inaccurate information in your grant application or in subsequent related correspondence; - (f) you commit a Prohibited Act or fail to report a Prohibited Act to ARIA, whether committed by you or a Third Party, immediately upon becoming aware of it; - (g) you are subject to an Insolvency Event; - (h) the Grant or any part of it is held by a court or competent authority to be a prohibited subsidy under the Subsidy Control Act 2022 or an illegal state aid; - (i) you undergo a Change of Control which will, in the reasonable opinion of ARIA: - be materially detrimental to, or result in fundamental changes to, the Project Activities; - (ii) result in your being unable to receive the Grant; and/or - (iii) raises national security concerns.